liamks/libpytunes/README.txt

 pyItunes
+Created by Liam Kaufman (liamkaufman.com)
-created by Liam Kaufman
+Contributors by Liam Kaufman (liamkaufman.com), Steven Miller (copart), dpchu, selftext, z4r, pschorf
-liamkaufman.com
-Date: March 15th 2009
+Date: October 5th 2013
-Version 0.1
+Version 0.2

 Before using pyItunes it is recommended that you backup your Itunes Library XML file.
 Use pyItunes at your own risk, there is no guarantee that it works or will not blow-up your computer!

 Usage:
 ========
+#DEPRECIATED LEGACY METHOD, still works for now
 from pyItunes import *

 pl = XMLLibraryParser("iTunes Music Library.xml")